JasmineL2024robotix/FTC-tierQ-coding/README.md

-# FTC-tier3-codingQ
+# FTC-robotics-qualification-(coding)
-This contains the required footages, engineering notebooks, and code to qualify for FTC robotics tier 3 (coding)
+This contains the required footages, engineering notebooks, and code to qualify for FTC robotics tiers 1-5 (coding)